hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 ## Teachers

-Teaching is very respectfull occupation in Finland.
+Teaching is very [respectfull profession](https://en.wikipedia.org/wiki/Education_in_Finland#Teachers) in Finland.
 Only person with master degree can teach others.
 It's hard to become teacher.
 Competition is big - 10 people per spot.
 Salaries are really good.
 This drives the best people to teach others.
-Best people can prepare even better next generation of students.
+Best people can prepare even better next generations of students.

 Very similar approach is used in Hacker School.
 Facilitators are previous Hacker Schoolers.
 And they are really good.
 They are good example for students.

 ## Respect

-Both Finland schools and Hacker School try to achieve environment of creativity, investigation, exploration and learning.
-In modern schools you cann feel respect between students.
+Both Finland schools and Hacker School try to achieve environment of creativity, exploration and learning.
+In modern schools you can feel respect between students.
 Everyone should respect willigness to learn.
 Bulling of smart kids is something from the past.